 A Fingerprint Reader in Windows lets you log into your Windows laptop using your fingerprint.
-The feature provides biometric credentials to sign in to your account that requires you to enter your account credentials in Windows 10/8.
+The feature provides biometric credentials to sign in to your account that require you to enter your account credentials in Windows 11/10.

-The Fingerprint Reader software primarily works by scanning an image of your fingerprint, and then saving a registered copy of it.
-When you sign into Windows 8.1, the fingerprint reader scans your fingerprint and checks it with the saved version.
+The Fingerprint Reader software primarily works by scanning an image of your fingerprint and then saving a registered copy of it.
+When you sign in to Windows 11/10, the fingerprint reader scans your fingerprint and checks it with the saved version.
 If it matches, you are allowed to access the system.

 If you need to enable this feature, check your BIOS for biometric support: